 Products work both on crew member iPads, and in Virtual reality.
 They all use the same Learn, Practice, Test paradigm.

-In Learn Mode they’ll go through a scenario that includes instructions on what to do, with highlights, then waits for their response.
-Once that step is complete, the next step flashes with instructions near the control.
+The learner gets guidance on what control to act on, what to do, then waits for their response.
+When that step is complete, the next step flashes with instructions near the control.

-Once they’re doing well, they move to Practice Mode where the hints and flashing still show, but each step must be completed within a prescribed time.
+Once they’re doing well, they move to Practice Mode where the hints and flashing are available, but each step must be completed within a prescribed time.
 Otherwise, a message offers where they went wrong and offers to restart or exit.

 Flight scenarios are built according to your company’s Quick Reference Handbook (QRH) and operations manual.